Multi-Sensor Synchronization

 TIME_FROM_INTERNAL_OSC

 Use the internal clock.
-Measurements are time stamped with ns since power-on.
 Free running counter based on the sensor’s internal oscillator.
-Counts seconds and nanoseconds since sensor turn on, reported at ns resolution (both a second and nanosecond register in every UDP packet), but min increment is on the order of 10 ns.
+Counts seconds and nanoseconds since sensor turn on, reported at ns resolution (both a second and nanosecond register in every UDP packet), but minimum increment is on the order of 10 ns.

 TIME_FROM_SYNC_PULSE_IN